drakkan/sftpgo/README.md

         - 1, quota is updated each time a user upload or delete a file even if the user has no quota restrictions
         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
 With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
     - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
     - `users_base_dir`, string.
-Users' default base directory.
+Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
     - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See the "Custom Actions" paragraph for more details
         - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.